LuciePrejzova/LuciePrejzova/README.md

 Hi, I'm Lucie

 I'm a developer who enjoys continuous learning.

-Right now, I work mostly with ServiceNow, building workflows and custom business solutions.
+Right now, I work mostly with ServiceNow, where I use JavaScript to customize features daily.
-Outside of work, I spend time on full-stack projects — using React and Spring Boot to create real-world apps.
+Outside of work, I spend time building an absence management app for a kindergarten lately.
+I've also done an extensive course to learn React to be able to use it for future front-end development.
+Being able to see a project built from the first draft on paper to deployment brings me real joy.

 ----------------------------------------------------------

 🔧 Tech I work with: